secsome/FA2sp/README.md

 +) Now you can edit all stuff of [Lighting]
-+) New ExtConfig: VerticalLayout = BOOLEAN, enable it so that FA2sp will make the bottom view go to the right side *) Now you can delete a trigger and its celltags at the same time
++) New ExtConfig: VerticalLayout = BOOLEAN, enable it so that FA2sp will make the bottom view go to the right side *) Now you can delete a trigger and its celltags at the same time *) Now you can custom script param typelist

 ======================= Changes (2021-09-28 RELEASE 1.0.7) ==============================================================================================
 *) Changed the layout of CRightView::CTileSetBrowserFrame from [0, 1] to [1, 0], it's vertical now